 One of the biggest trends in the call center industry is the move to the cloud.
 The cloud offers many benefits such as, predictable pricing, less reliability on IT staff and faster upgrades – but what’s the vital challenge on call centers moving to the cloud?

 Dave Michels believes most of the growth in the contact center market will be towards the cloud.
-He stresses that the cloud offers unique features to small businesses that would not normally be attainable due to the high costs that accompanies on-premise solutions.
+He stresses that the cloud offers unique features to small businesses that would not normally be attainable due to the high costs that accompany on-premise solutions.
 This discussion evolves to a vendor standpoint and how most companies leading the way with on-premise call center solutions, are actually lagging behind in the cloud space.